Pfern/ADER17/material/ADER17_practical.md

 To perform differential expression analysis we need to count, for each sample, how many times a different transcript/gene is read.
 If we align directly against the transcriptome, we just need to count the number of alignments per gene/transcript.
 However, if there are many alternative transcripts, aligning will become difficult.
 One solution may be to use just one representative transcript, or the union of all transcripts to represent the gene, although this also has issues.

 What is most often done is to align against the genome, and compare the alignments (SAM/BAM) against the gene annotation (as GTF or BED).
-We could consider that a read counts to a gene if it overlaps with any part of the gene.
-In large mammalian genomes, genes can have large introns, and it is not rare that genes overlap with each other.
-The presence of DNA contaminant and immature RNA may influence counts.
+We could consider that a read counts to a gene if it overlaps with any part of the gene, but in large mammalian genomes, genes can have large introns, and it is not rare that genes overlap with each other.
+Moreover, the presence of DNA contamination and immature RNAs may also influence the counts.

 Thus, it is usually preferable that a read will count for a gene only if it overlaps to at least some part corresponding to a valid mRNA transcribed from that gene.
-Nonetheless, there are stil

-Note that we also need to

-.
-Reads that equally map to multiple genome regions have a low mapping quality.
-But the way this is handled depends on the aligner.
-Bwa randomly attributes a read to one of the sites; Hisat obtains all sites (up to a certain given number of k sites).
+Then, if we have strand information, we should use it to resolve other possible ambiguities.
+But there are stil other factors to take in consideration.
+What to do if a read maps equally well to multiple genome regions?
+This will now depends a bit on the behavior on the alignment software.
+Usually, these cases are marked as having a low mapping quality, so we can simply ignore them by excluding alignments with a low mapping quality.
+But byt ignoring these cases we're losing information, and in the case of large genomes with a lot of large duplicated regions, this can be problematic.
+Again, if we want to use this information, we need to take into consideration what the aligner software will do.
+For example, bwa randomly attributes a read to one of the sites, while hisat outputs all alignmens (up to a given limit of k equally good ones).
+Some counting tools will actually use the information that a read aligns to different places to estimate the likelihood that a read belongs to one or the other, depending on the local (unique) coverage.
+This is in fact the type of approach Salmon uses to attribute reads to transcripts.
+Salmon does not output an exact number of reads per transcript, but the sum of the likelihoods of reads belonging to it (eg. a read may have 60% likelihood of belonging to a transcript, and thus will count not as 1, but as 0.6).

-To be as safe as possible, we would remove duplicates to avoid pcr artifacts.
+Finally, how to avoid pcr artifacts?
+To be as safe as possible, we would remove duplicates to avoid pcr artifacts, and this frequently needs to be done before the counting process.
 Nonetheless, given that duplicates can be frequent in RNA-Seq, usually we do not remove them.
-Assuming that pcr artifacts occurr randomly, then the same artifact should not occurr in different biological replicates.
+Assuming that pcr artifacts occurr randomly, then we should not have the same artifact in different biological replicates.
 In any case, for genes that are very important to use, we should always also visually check the alignments using software such as IGV.

-If we have strand information,

-Notice that counting is not the same as .

-Finally,

-[mapping quality: namely, do we include or not the multiple alignments; stranded or not!]

 ## LO 7.2 - Use tools such as htseq-counts to generate table of gene counts

-A popular tool to generate these counts from a SAM/BAM file is [htseq-count](http://www-huber.embl.de/HTSeq).

-TASK: Open example_RNA_counts.htseq.tab in the text editor or in a spreadsheet How would you about checking which genes are differential expressed?

-[ND: htseq-count, by default, uses strand information... ask them to test these settings]

-Task: Use qualimap to generate gene counts.
-Use
+A popular tool to generate these counts from SAM/BAM alignments and GFF/GTF gene annotations is [htseq-count](http://www-huber.embl.de/HTSeq).
+Its default behavior is to generate counts at the gene level.
+It assigns a read to a gene if it unambiguously overlaps at least one part of a cDNA produced by the gene.
+It ignores reads mapping equally well to multiple positions by requiring by default a minimum mapping quality.
+By default it assumes stranded libraries, so we need to explicitly mention unstranded.

 [ND: Prepare the Drosophila example to allow to run many different things without having to wait a long time] [ND: Prepare the GTF with just a few relevant genes for the Drosophila example...]
+[ND: Notice the GTF versions!!]
 [ND: Prepare cDNA for that too... for salmon]
 [ND: Add bedtools overlap??]

+**Task**: Use htseq-counts with the guilgur data (also use the sample gene annotations).
+Use the provided alignments, and also try with your own alignments (obtained from the raw reads against a recent Drosophila genome).
+Try different parameters (namely related to strand and multiple mappings) and see the differences.
+Also check the effect of using an incorrect GTF file (not matching the correct genome version).

+[ND: Qualimap also has functionality to generate read counts.
+Try that too]

-Run a Salmon alignment: no SAM/BAM is generated.
+**Task**: Run a Salmon "alignment" of the guilgur data against the sample transcriptome.
+Notice that no SAM/BAM is generated.
+Also compare results with the ones generated by htseq-counts.

-TODO: Run htseq-count with .
-Similarly to the alignments, only run one at a time during the course.
+**Task**: Run htseq-count and salmon for your complete dataset.
+Similarly to the alignments, only run one at a time during the course and if necessariy leave them all running overnight.

 [ND: mention SeqMonk?]